Selin Hizli

-Selin Saime Hizli (also credited as Seline Hizli) (born 1989) is an English actress from Flamstead, Hertfordshire, best known for her starring role in the second and third series of the BBC One drama Land Girls.
+Selin Saime Hizli (also credited as Seline Hizli; born 1989) is an English actress and writer from Flamstead, Hertfordshire, best known for her starring role in the second and third series of the BBC One drama Land Girls.

+She is also known for her roles in Am I Being Unreasonable?
+(2022–present), which she also co-created and co-wrote, and Things You Should Have Done (2024).